Marriage

 "Prayer for seeking Allah's guidance" or "Seeking the best choice through prayer to Allah"

-भलाई की तलाश - "Bhalayi ki talaash" - Seeking Allah's guidance for what is best and beneficial
+भलाई की तलाश - "Bhalayi ki talaash" - Seeking Allah's guidance for what is best

 কল্যাণ অন্বেষণ - "Kollayan onneshan" - Prayer to seek Allah's choice in matters of uncertainty